dimipapadeas/CandidatesEvaluation/README.md

 This should compile your application.
 When this process finishes navigate to `/backEnd` and run `mvn spring-boot:run`

 Navigate to http://localhost:8080 in your browser to open the application.
-There are 3 available Users you can use to login to the application.
+There are 4 available Users you can use to login to the application.
 Username and password are:

 `JDoe`, `LDoe`, `SScotts` and `admin`.

 To stop the application, just terminate the execution of the previous command.
-After making changes to the code stop the application repeat step `6`
+After making changes to the code stop the application and repeat step `6`

-More information regarding the components of the Application can be found in further README files.
+More information regarding the components of the Application can be found in further README files in each of the project modules.

 ## Excercices